 We know that aloe Vera works wonders for the skin.
 Guess what, aloe Vera works wonders for your hair as well.
 Apply some aloe Vera juice on your baby’s head and massage well.
 Alternatively, you can add a few drops of aloe Vera juice to the shampoo or conditioner to improve your little one’s hair growth!

 Trimming your hair often and giving them, a good hair cut once in a while keeps them healthy and clean.
 Similarly, giving your baby, those occasional haircuts must be embedded into their hair care protocol.
 When to trim and what length should you desire are left to each parent’s discretion.
 Also styling them further is completely up to you!

 You can detangle your baby’s curls using a light shampoo followed by a conditioner or hair serum.
 Child-friendly hair conditioners and serums are now available in the market.
 In fact, there are some good combinations of baby shampoo and condition which you can try with the permission of your doctor.

 Using a soft brush will allow the hair follicles to be stimulated and stroked.
 This will result in improved hair growth – both in terms of length and texture.

-Some other things that you can try to help improve your baby’s hair growth are tying or braiding their hair- depending on the existing length, feeding them yogurts – a good source of calcium, and keeping them well-hydrated by feeding them water and other liquids often.
+Some other things that you can try to help improve your baby’s hair growth are braid their hair- depending on the existing length.
+Find out whether hair band safe for your baby.
+Also, feed them yogurts – a good source of calcium, and keeping them well-hydrated by feeding them water and other liquids often.